In this blog post you’ll learn how to use Tools.Valarm.net with Eno Scientific Water Well Watch sensors.

 There’s also a long PVC pipe plastic pole that can be used for wind surfing… or in this case it’s used to test, verify, and emulate a water well depth of about 7 feet.
 In your deployment the sensors will be sending their sonic pulses down your water wells to measure water levels.
 However, this pipe is a lot more portable and easy to use for showing you how to wire everything up!

 Tools.Valarm.net is a flexible platform / Industrial IoT gateway, so you can use any combination of sensor technologies from any hardware manufacturers from around the world!
+For example, you can combine and integrate sensors made by Senix, Eno Scientific, McCrometer flow meters, In-Situ pressure transducers, Flowline radar sensors, and any other sensor companies like the ones you see deployed on our customer stories page.

 Here are the key pieces from Shop.Valarm.net that you’ll need for each Eno Scientific Water Well Watch Sensors that you’re monitoring: